Office of Student Life

-- National Society of Leadership and Success is the nation’s largest leadership honor society.
-Students are selected by their college for membership based on either academic standing or leadership potential.
+- National Society of Leadership and Success is the nation's largest leadership honor society.
+Students are selected for membership based on either academic standing or leadership potential.
 Candidacy is a nationally recognized achievement of honorable distinction.

 Discipline-specific honor societies recognize high academic achievement among students majoring in particular subjects.
 New York Tech has active chapters in a number of discipline-specific national honor societies; membership is open to upperclassmen and graduate students, and each is administered through their respective academic schools.
 Student Organizations

-On the Long Island and New York City campuses, the university has 100 officially recognized academic, social, cultural, and recreational clubs and organizations.
-For a list of recognized organizations by campus, visit The Cub Hub.
+On the Long Island and New York City campuses, the university has over 75 officially recognized academic, social, cultural, and recreational clubs and organizations.
+For a list of recognized organizations by campus, visit Campus Groups.
 Student clubs and organizations augment the academic experience, and involvement in any campus activity is a plus for success.
 Students who are unable to find an existing club of interest should consider starting one of their own.
 To do so, they need only identify a small group of students who share a common interest.
-For additional information on joining or starting a club or organization, students should contact the Office of Student Life at email@example.com.
+For additional information on joining or starting a club or organization, students should contact the Office of Student Life at firstname.lastname@example.org or email@example.com.

 Greek-letter organizations have maintained a proud tradition on college campuses for well over 100 years.
 Founded upon principles of brotherhood/sisterhood, high academic achievement, and service to the community, these organizations add to the overall quality of life on campus.
-In Long Island and New York City, New York Tech has long recognized these attributes and has welcomed the formation of these organizations throughout the university’s history.
+The fraternity and sorority life community provides opportunities for students to develop as leaders, foster lifelong friendships, and serve the New York campuses.
+The community is focused on service, academic success, leadership development, social networking, and civic activism while creating educational, cultural, and service programs such as Sigma for Society, Stroll for a Cause, C.A.R.E.
+Week, Learn 2 Study, and raising awareness for St. Jude's Children's Research Hospitals.
 Students interested in joining a Greek-letter organization should discuss the possibility with the current members of several different organizations to find the one that best fits their needs.
-First-semester freshmen may join a Greek-letter organization if their cumulative high school GPA is 3.0 or better.